Helmut01/replicateBE/README.md

 ## Installation

-The package requires R ≥ 3.5.0; for the Kenward-Roger approximation `method.B(..., option = 3)` R ≥ 3.6.0 is required.
+The package requires R ≥3.5.0.
+However, for the Kenward-Roger approximation `method.B(..., option = 3)` R ≥ 3.6.0 is required.

   - Install the released version from CRAN: